jidongbsu/cs452-file-system/README.md

 ## Learning Objectives

-- Understanding how file systems are organized.
+- Understanding how file systems are organized on the disk.
+- Understanding how file system data flow from disk to memory, and how file system data flow from memory to disk.
 - Learning how to write a simple file system in a Linux system.

 ## Important Notes